 Lilly Library, built in 1959, was renovated and expanded in 1992.
-The holdings include more than 400,000 books, serial backfiles, government-documents, and micro texts and a media collection of over 12,000 recordings, CDs, videos and other media.
+The holdings include more than 400,000 books, serial backfiles, and micro texts and a media collection of over 15,000 recordings, CDs, videos and other media.

-Both in the library and on the campus network, students, faculty and staff have access to a combined online catalog of the 2.8 million volumes in the libraries of Wabash and the 26 other private colleges, universities, and seminaries of the Private Academic Library Network of Indiana (PALNI).
-Additional off-campus resources available electronically from the Library homepage (www.wabash.edu/library) encompass a wide range of specialized subject indexes and abstracts, full-text journal and information databases, and the OCLC international database of 50 million volumes in over 42,000 libraries around the world.
+Both in the library and on the campus network, students, faculty and staff have access to a combined online catalog of the 2.8 million volumes in the libraries of Wabash and the 22 other private colleges, universities, and seminaries of the Private Academic Library Network of Indiana (PALNI).
+Additional off-campus resources available electronically from the Library homepage (www.library.wabash.edu) encompass a wide range of specialized subject indexes and abstracts, full-text journal databases, and the OCLC international database of 2 billion records in over 72,000 libraries, archives and museums in 170 countries around the world.